 - Adapt the terms to protect the interests of the SaaS supplier in compliance with the requirements of the GDPR.

-Irene Bodle is an IT lawyer specialising in SaaS, with over 14 years experience in dealing with SaaS, cloud computing and IT law issues.
-If you require assistance with any SaaS agreements, cloud computing concerns or any other IT legal issues please contact me at:
+IIrene Bodle is an IT lawyer specialising in SaaS agreements, GDPR and cloud computing with over 15 years experience in the IT sector.
+If you require assistance with any SaaS or cloud computing contracts, GDPR or any other IT legal issues please contact me:

 To register for my newsletter click here